vgopalu1/vgopalu1/README.md

-- 👋 Hi, I’m @Devops
+- 👋 Hi, I’m @vgopalu1
-- 👀 I’m interested in ...
+- 👀 I’m interested in Devops Tool
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Github
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GIT & other tools
-- 📫 How to reach me ...
+- 📫 How to reach me - on Linkedin -gopaluni.prathyusha@gmail.com

 <!---
 vgopalu1/vgopalu1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.